genoa-logic-group/genoa-logic-group/_talks/maietti.md

 and on the other hand
 2. a constructive and predicative fibred quasi-topos of assemblies that validates  Brouwer's continuity principles and only the instance of  the Formal Church's thesis on quasi-topos morphisms.

 These predicative topos-like constructions stem from the categorical analysis of the Effective topos and of its subcategory of Assemblies in terms of completions in  [RR90, MPR19, MT21, MT23] and  employs the tripos-to-quasi-topos construction provided in [MPR23].
-They will be applied to provide predicative consistency proofs for the two-level Minimalist Foundation [MS05,M09] with the above-mentioned principles of effectivity and continuity.
+They will be applied to provide predicative consistency proofs for the two-level Minimalist Foundation [MS05,M09] with the above-mentioned principles of effectiveness and continuity.

 * [CMM24] C.J.
 Cioffo, M.E.
 Maietti, and S. Maschio "Fibred sets within a predicative and constructive Effective Topos", 2024